Immersion Heater Cost

 Below is a simple step-by-step guide for you to contemplate when hiring a professional to carry out the job:

-• Seek out a few options.
-It’s a good idea to speak to several different electricians and ask for a handful of quotes before settling on one company/tradesman.
+• It’s a good idea to speak to several electricians and ask for a handful of quotes before settling on one company.
 Even if you think you have a good deal straight away, you should always weigh up other options.

-• Make sure to complete a written agreement before any work takes place.
-This will ensure you have a clear outline of the job specification and what services will be included in their quote.
+• Make sure you have a written agreement before any work takes place.
+This will ensure you have a clear outline of the job specification and what services will be included.

 • Always make sure that your tradesperson is insured and offers a guarantee for their work, as well as being registered with a reputable trade body.

-• Last but not least, remember to ask for a receipt or payment confirmation to protect you against possible future disputes.
+• Remember to ask for a receipt or payment confirmation to protect you against possible future disputes.

 FAQs